YangJingyuan99/shieldreduce/SimpleExperiments.md

 ```

 ### Exp#5 (Sensitivity of configurable parameters)

+**Note that:** due to the limited number of versions, the impact of $t$ on inline performance is limited.

 Runtime estimation:
-- Linux: about 30 min;
+- Linux: about 45 min;
-- Docker: about 30 min;
+- Docker: about 45 min;
-- SimOS: about 150 min;
+- SimOS: about 180 min;

 Run the following command: